-- 1. Inappropriate physical contact, attack, fighting, bullying, hazing, harassment, threatening behavior or threats; - The use of, distribution of, or possession of, any substance subject to Policy 5405 (Student Substance Abuse) or 5411 (Tobacco Products: Possession and Use).
-Aiding or abetting any of the above actions regarding substances subject to Policy 5405 or 5411 shall be treated in the same way; - 3.
-The use, possession, or transfer of any item which could be considered a weapon or which is dangerous in nature, as outlined in Policy 5410 or in accordance with applicable law; - 4.
-Destruction or defacing of school property; - 5.
-Infraction of school rules that carries the consequence of suspension or expulsion, as outlined in the applicable Student Handbook, Code of Conduct or otherwise in Board Policy or an accompanying Administrative Regulation; - 6.
-Conduct adversely affecting the school routine or otherwise endangering the safety, morals, health or welfare of others; - 7.
-Inappropriate physical contact, attack, threatening behavior, threat or other retaliatory conduct directed at school staff members, their property, or their families.
+- 1. Inappropriate physical contact, attack, fighting, bullying, hazing, harassment, threatening behavior or threats; - The use of, distribution of, or possession of, any substance subject to Policy 5405 (Student Substance Abuse) or 5411 2.
+(Tobacco Products: Possession and Use).
+Aiding or abetting any of the above actions regarding substances subject to Policy 5405 or 5411 shall be treated in the same way; - The use, possession, or transfer of any item which could be considered a weapon or which is dangerous in nature, as 3. outlined in Policy 5410 or in accordance with applicable law; - 4.
+Destruction or defacing of school property; - Infraction of school rules that carries the consequence of suspension or expulsion, as outlined in the applicable Student 5.
+Handbook, Code of Conduct or otherwise in Board Policy or an accompanying Administrative Regulation; - Conduct adversely affecting the school routine or otherwise endangering the safety, morals, health or welfare of others; 6. - 7.
+Inappropriate physical contact, attack, threatening behavior, threat or other retaliatory conduct directed at school staff members or other members of the school community while subject to the school's jurisdiction, their property, or their families.

 When a suspendable offense occurs, the principal or designee will meet with the student, at which time the student will have the opportunity to offer an explanation of the infraction.
 After that meeting the principal or designee may suspend the student from school.
-Parents/guardians will be notified.
+Parents/guardians of the disciplined student will be notified of the disciplinary action, as will any staff member and/or the parent/quardians of any student determined to be a target or recipient of behaviors targeting others in violation of District policy.